BryceRussell/astro-minecraft-theme/src/pages/docs/index.md

 - Repeating block backgrounds
 - Block based sizes
 - Create GUIs using panels, slots, and buttons
+- Misc UIs like maps, signs, and item frames
-- Minecraft typography using the `Minecraft` font, in game text colors, and minecrafts classic text shadows
+- Minecraft typography using the `Minecraft` font, in game text colors, and minecrafts classic text shadow

 ###  <u>Assets</u>